 Richardson, who is still just 30 years old, played his final snap in the NFL back in 2014.
 He received chances with the Oakland Raiders and Baltimore Ravens and spent time in three other professional football leagues.
 Where is the former Alabama running back now?

 Trent Richardson Now

-When the Alliance of American Football kicked off, Richardson signed with the Birmingham Iron.
+Previously, when the Alliance of American Football kicked off in 2019, Richardson signed with the Birmingham Iron.
 He wound up being one of the most productive players in the AAF, scoring a league-best 12 touchdowns in the regular season before the AAF collapsed.
 The Iron clinched a playoff berth but never got to play in the postseason.

 He previously played in the Canadian Football League for the Saskatchewan Roughriders from 2017-18, around the same time he was arrested on third-degree domestic violence charges.
 He failed to report to the CFL team's training camp because he would reportedly lose custody of his children if he crossed the Canadian border.

-Now, it appears Richardson stays busy running the TR3 Youth Sports Alliance, a statewide youth football league in Alabama.
+Richardson has stayed busy off the field running the TR3 Youth Sports Alliance, a statewide youth football league in Alabama.
 He also travels to speak to children in schools, which he did in January 2020.

 Trent Richardson Net Worth